markhliu/ml_animated/README.md

 <img src="https://gattonweb.uky.edu/faculty/lium/ml/slide_stride.gif" />

 ## Ch7: Multi-Class Image Classification
-Unerstand how image augmentation and convolutional layers help neural networks learn from image-label pairs.
+Understand how image augmentation and convolutional layers help neural networks learn from image-label pairs.
 As the training progresses, the 10th value of the prediction on a picture of a truck goes closer and closer to 1 and the rest to 0 (as in the left of the animation) and the 7th value of the prediction on a picture of a frog goes closer and closer to 1 (as in the right of the animation).
 <img src="https://gattonweb.uky.edu/faculty/lium/ml/p_truck_frog.gif" />

 ## Ch8: Apply Deep Learning to the Frozen Lake Game